Herbst-Blatt/UX-Research-UseCaseStudy/README.md

 ## Overview
 This project consists of UX research to increase the usability and user satisfaction of mobile D&amp;D character sheets on the basis of dndbeyond.com.

 The project succeeded by creating a high-fidelity prototype that scored a near-perfect 6.09 out of 7   on the [USE questionnaire](https://www.researchgate.net/publication/230786746_Measuring_Usability_with_the_USE_Questionnaire).
-The original website had only reached 4.18 out of 7 on the USE questionnaire.
+The original website and industry leader had only reached 4.18 out of 7 on the USE questionnaire.